ABA routing numbers vs ACH routing numbers

 What is an ACH Routing Number?

 In recent years, the legislation called Cheque 21 has been in effect.
 As such, the ABA routing numbers found use not only in wire transfers and cheque clearing, but also in directing electronic deposits and withdrawals between financial institutions.
 Also, companies have increasingly used electronic cheques for payments as well as for collecting payments.
 As such, the ABA routing number has again found use in the electronic network called ACH or Automated Clearing House.

 What is the difference between ABA and ACH Routing Numbers?

 Routing numbers, whether you call ABA routing number or ACH routing number, are two numbers that help the clearing house identify your bank and to ensure that the money will not be lost in transit.
 ABA and ACH routing numbers are the same 9 digit numbers found at the bottom of cheques and in direct deposit or withdrawal application forms.
 Though there is no actual difference between ABA routing numbers and ACH routing numbers, it is referred to as ABA routing number when it is written on a cheque or wire transfer whereas it is referred to as the ACH routing number on an ACH application form.

 • ABA and ACH routing numbers are 9 digit numbers that identify a particular bank in a particular state in the US.

 • ABA and ACH routing numbers are commonly used for wire transfers, check clearing and ACH transactions.

 • There is no difference between the ABA and ACH routing numbers.
 Whatever difference they might have would be in their field of use.

-• When you say ABA routing numbers, you immediately think of wire transfers and checks.
+• When you say ABA routing numbers, one immediately thinks of wire transfers and cheques.
 When you say ACH routing numbers, direct deposits and withdrawals come to mind first.